facereviewer/gattemoos-ng/README.md

-stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account sign - Sign a message with your username s - Alias of sign tsign - Sign a message with your tripcode t - Alias of tsign motd - Show the welcome message
+stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account exposeto - Send your real username to someone else tsign - Sign a message with your tripcode t - Alias of tsign motd - Show the welcome message